sbarex/SourceCodeSyntaxHighlight/README.md

 > It depends… first the format must be handled by `highlight`.
 Check in the _Inquiry window_ if the file is supported.
 > If is supported please send me the UTI associated to the file.
 You can also view the UTI with this terminal command:
 >
-> `$ mdls -name kMDItemContentType -name kMDItemContentTypeTree filename.ext`
+> `mdls -name kMDItemContentType -name kMDItemContentTypeTree filename.ext`
 >
 > Some common files cannot be handled by third party extension because are reserved by the system (for example, `.ts`, `.html`, …).
 >